9oelM/9oelM.github.io/content/blog/2022-09-15-data-structures-and-algorithms-cheatsheet/index.md

 - A hash table is an abstract data structure because the underlying data structure can usually be an array.
 It does something called **hashing**, which is a translation from an arbitrary key to an integer number that behaves as an index of an array.
 - The length of the array can be much smaller than the number hashcodes (output of the hash functions).
 - For that reason, two different hashcodes may end up in the same array index.
 This is called **collision**.
-- In a terrible hash table with bad a hash function that causes lots of collisions, the lookup may take $O(n)$/
+- In a terrible hash table with bad a hash function that causes lots of collisions, the lookup may take $O(n)$.

 #### Hash function